 Holland did not set out to write a Christian apologetic, and he seems to remain somewhat uncertain how to process what he “discovered”.
 What he found, though, changed his mind about Christianity.
 He gives a brief explanation in the following clip:

 Though Holland has had a turnabout on his view of Christianity, he finds himself caught in an odd position wrought by the unexpected discovery that his lifelong, secular humanist values flow from the radical catalyst of Christian influence and remain embedded ubiquitously in its very fabric.
-This awkwardness of his current position is evident in his interviews and discussions about the book.
+The awkwardness of his current position is evident in his interviews and discussions about the book.

 Christians and secular thinkers, alike, wrestle with his book.
 Holland doesn’t hide any warts, and he doesn’t pull any punches.
 Neither does he obfuscate the thoroughly paradigmatic shift in Western thinking that Christianity worked into a society that once proudly and unashamedly championed strength and privilege over the poor, the weak, and the lowly.